 You may find it more difficult to concentrate, or that you are constantly forgetting things or feeling confused.
 If untreated, liver damage or cirrhosis may seriously affect the sufferer’s mood or personality.

 Constant exhaustion is also a sign of poor liver health.
 Like the psychological effects of liver damage, fatigue occurs due to the accumulation of toxins in the blood.
-The body will be struggling to digest proper nutrients properly, so there will be fewer resources to supply energy.

 If you experience any of the above symptoms, it’s a good idea to see a doctor or qualified health professional for a comprehensive checkup.
 Many of these symptoms can be associated with other health conditions, so you will need to see someone who can get to the root of the problem.